-Men’s bodies work a little differently.
-Male fertility is generally high all the way until they are near the end of their thirties.
-By the age of 50, around a third of men will experience a decrease in the amount or number of sperm that are produced.
-Still, two thirds of men will not experience any loss of fertility until they are even much older than that.
+Men and women differ greatly when it comes to determining the best age to get pregnant.
+This is because male fertility is generally high until they reach the end of their thirties.
+By the time they are 50, roughly a third of all men will experience a decline in the amount or number of sperm that are produced.
+However, two thirds of men will not have any fertility issues until they are much older.